 We’ve been named to The National Law Journal’s Appellate Hot List, labeled "outstanding" by The Legal 500, and won The American Lawyer’s Litigator of the Year Award, with all of these publications highlighting our IP work.
-We know that your business innovates, and ours does too—Orrick was named the Most Innovative Law Firm in North America for three years running, in large measure on the strength of this work.
+We know that your business innovates, and ours does too—Orrick was named the Most Innovative Law Firm in North America by Financial Times for six years running, in large measure on the strength of this work.
 Chambers USA has recognized our ability to "mastermind" the "most complicated legal or technological issues."
 And our work on these cases is complemented by our close collaboration with our IP group, which has received numerous honors.

 We strive to bring a "touch of magic" to all our cases and have received top accolades for our work in copyright, where we have been able to "demystify the technical issues."
 We’re handling Oracle’s monumental case against Google—what one judge called the “World Series of IP cases”—in which the Federal Circuit overturned a decision that the thousands of lines of Oracle software that Google copied into its Android operating system lacked copyright protection.
 In a blockbuster patent case for Gilead, we helped persuade a federal district court to wipe out a $2.54 billion damages verdict—the largest patent verdict in history—and then defended that win on appeal.
 And we repeatedly have prevailed for DISH Network, fending off the major TV networks’ efforts to shut down the advanced recording and commercial-skipping features of its Hopper DVR.

-As for patent appeals, the Federal Circuit is our home court—we’ve argued more than 30 cases there in just the past five years.
+As for patent appeals, the Federal Circuit is our home court—we’ve argued more than 60 cases there in the past 10 years.
 Mark Davies authored "the user manual" for Federal Circuit appeals, and he and Eric Shumsky have received awards for their leadership in the Federal Circuit Bar Association.
 Mel Bostwick has received repeated national recognition for her work in high-stakes patent appeals.
 As befits a firm originally founded in San Francisco, our bread and butter is high-tech: We’ve handled appeals involving DVRs, cell phones, video games, semiconductor chips, automotive alert systems, point-of-sale terminals, memory emulators, computer architecture and much more.
 And our practice is as broad as it is deep: We’ve handled patent appeals involving everything from soybeans, genetic sequencing, pharmaceutical research, and marine generators to fuzzy slippers and the machines that manufacture box springs.
 And we’re arguing appeals both large and small—from a few hundred thousand dollars to $5 billion.

 In addition, clients like Cisco, Genentech, and 10X Genomics increasingly turn to us to provide appellate eyes on their highest-profile IP trial work.
 We’ve been added to litigation teams to draft dispositive motions, both before and after trial.
 Clients have asked us to help trial teams—whether by drafting jury instructions and handling the charge conference or by preparing motions in limine and digging into thorny legal questions that guide the trial strategy—so that the trial team can focus on the trial itself.